 From 1970 through 1972, Prince’s father was listed in city records as living at 1707 Glenwood Ave., Apt.
 105. This building also still stands today.

 In interviews, Prince talked about disagreeing with his new stepfather — Hayward — and asking to go live with his dad.
 André Cymone, who befriended Prince in the early 1970s, has memories of Prince going to his dad’s apartment.
+John started looking for a house to buy because this bachelor apartment didn’t have enough room for both father and son.

 Prince’s father’s house